Equal Rights Amendment and Utah: ERA in the United States

-Originally written by Alice Paul and introduced to U.S. Congress in 1923, the Equal Rights Amendment was finally passed in 1972.
-It was then up to thirty-eight states to ratify the amendment within the next seven years.
+Originally written by Alice Paul and introduced to U.S. Congress in 1923, the ERA was finally passed in 1972.
+It was then up to 38 states to ratify the amendment within the next seven years.
 As explained by Kimberly Voss, a Professor at the Nicholson School of Communication at the University of Central Florida, the ERA could be broken down into three parts:

-“Section 1.
+"Section 1.
 Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.

 Section 2.
 The Congress shall have the power to enforce, by appropriate legislation, the provisions of the article.

 Section 3.
-This amendment shall take effect two years after the date of ratification.”
+This amendment shall take effect two years after the date of ratification."

 Nationwide, there were coalitions in support of the amendment and against it.
 While some looked to the ERA as a means to legal equality, which would provide equal economic and academic access, more conservative groups grew wary of the amendment as it could potentially strip away protections that women had under the law.
 Some arguments against the ERA included the right women had to be exempt from the military draft, anti-unisex bathrooms, and opposition to homosexual marriage.

-Anti-ERA Coalitions in Utah
+Anti-ERA coalitions in Utah

 The Eagle Forum and Phyllis Schlafly

 The nationally involved anti-ERA leader Phyllis Schlafly was also directly involved in the movement against the ERA in Utah.
 Schlafly organized the National Committee to Stop ERA in 1972, and in 1975 the group became the Eagle Forum.
 The Eagle Forum became a popular network for anti-ERA women in Utah.
 Phyllis Schlafly continued to exercise influence among women in Utah.
 One woman stated that in the International Women's Year convention in Salt Lake City that many attendees carried Phyllis Schlafly material as they voted in opposition to the ERA.
 Along with the Eagle Forum, other groups also organized in opposition to the ERA, including Humanitarians Opposed to Degrading Our Girls (HOTDOG).